Kaleen, Australian Capital Territory

 Kaleen (/keɪˈliːn/ kay-LEEN or /kəˈliːn/ kə-LEEN) is a suburb in the Belconnen district of Canberra, located within the Australian Capital Territory, Australia.
 The suburb's name is derived from the word for 'water' in the language of the Wiradjuri Aboriginal tribe of the central west region of New South Wales.
 Kaleen was gazetted as a suburb on 15 January 1974.
 The streets are named after Australian rivers.

 The suburb is next to Lyneham, Giralang, Lawson and Bruce.
 It is bordered by Baldwin Drive and Ginninderra Drive.
 It has several ovals; Kaleen North oval, Kaleen Enclosed oval, Kaleen District Playing Fields and Kaleen South oval, which play host to a number of sports, including soccer, cricket, and rugby.
 Unusually for a suburb, there are two small shopping centres in Kaleen, both bordering the main street of Maribyrnong Avenue.
 There is also a larger shopping centre near Kaleen's border with Giralang on Georgina Crescent.

 The 2XX transmitting station is also located in Kaleen, near the Barton Highway.
 On the east side of the suburb is the Lyneham Ridge eucalypt plantation and a horse holding paddock.
 Kaleen, like most of Canberra, is located on a network of well-maintained bicycle paths.
 The main track in Kaleen passes under Ginninderra Drive, and runs through the middle of the suburb in a generally north–south direction, exiting the other side to the neighbouring suburb of Giralang.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Kaleen is in the Division of Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Kaleen is in the Yerrabi electorate.